Ashok0/EnderalVREssentials/README.md

 ## Tools

-[**Synthesis v0.19.2**](https://github.com/Mutagen-Modding/Synthesis): A framework and GUI to construct a single Bethesda game patch from many patcher sources.
-Designed to allow any program to work as a patcher as long as it conforms to the CLI API.
+[**UI Tweaks v1.0**](https://www.nexusmods.com/skyrim/mods/70774/?tab=files): Theme for Mod Organizer, based on the default style with better and cleaner UI elements.

 [**Nemesis Unlimited Behavior Engine v0.84-beta**](https://github.com/ShikyoKira/Project-New-Reign---Nemesis-Main/releases): An animation framework that enables behavior mods like CGO, SkySA, Ultimate Combat and most FNIS dependent mods to work together.

+[**xLODGen Beta 83**](https://stepmodifications.org/forum/topic/13451-xlodgen-terrain-lod-beta-80-for-fnv-fo3-fo4-fo4vr-tes5-sse-tes5vr-enderal-enderalse/): Tool for generating terrain LOD.

 [**DynDOLOD Standalone 3.0 Alpha-33**](https://www.nexusmods.com/skyrimspecialedition/mods/32382?tab=files): DynDOLOD is a set of simple tools based on xEdit/xLODGen to automatically create a Skyrim mod based on the load order which adds distant LOD for objects and trees to Skyrim.
 By combining DynDOLOD with xLODGen users can create drastically enhanced static object LOD + tree LOD and the new, optional dynamic distant object LOD in a few simple steps.

-[**xLODGen Beta 83**](https://stepmodifications.org/forum/topic/13451-xlodgen-terrain-lod-beta-80-for-fnv-fo3-fo4-fo4vr-tes5-sse-tes5vr-enderal-enderalse/): Tool for generating terrain LOD.
+[**Synthesis v0.19.2**](https://github.com/Mutagen-Modding/Synthesis): A framework and GUI to construct a single Bethesda game patch from many patcher sources.
+Designed to allow any program to work as a patcher as long as it conforms to the CLI API.

 [**SSEEdit v4.0.3**](https://www.nexusmods.com/skyrimspecialedition/mods/164?tab=files): SSEEdit is the Skyrim: Special Edition version of xEdit. xEdit is an advanced graphical module viewer/editor and conflict detector.

-[**UI Tweaks v1.0**](https://www.nexusmods.com/skyrim/mods/70774/?tab=files): Theme for Mod Organizer, based on the default style with better and cleaner UI elements.
+[**LOOT v0.16.1**](https://github.com/loot/loot/releases/tag/0.16.1): LOOT is a plugin load order optimisation tool for Skyrim VR.
+It is designed to assist mod users in avoiding detrimental conflicts, by automatically calculating a load order that satisfies all plugin dependencies and maximises each plugin's impact on the user's game.

 ## Included Mods and Tools (Skyrim VR Installation Folder)
 [**SKSE VR v2.0.12**](https://skse.silverlock.org): A tool used by many Skyrim mods that expands scripting capabilities and adds additional functionality to the game.